miztizm/miztizm/README.md

 As the founder and architect behind several digital ventures, I bring together full-stack engineering, network infrastructure, cybersecurity, and product design.
 My work spans from scalable web applications to robust automation and open-source contributions, always guided by a drive for innovation and practical impact.

 I am committed to building resilient systems, sharing knowledge, and collaborating with global developers and creators.
-My expertise covers a broad spectrum — from PHP, Laravel, JavaScript, and React, to advanced Linux administration, network security, and ethical hacking.
+My expertise covers a broad spectrum — from mirc scriping to all the modern reactive family, to advanced Linux administration, network security, and ethical hacking.

 ## What You’ll Find Here